rbanffy/secret-santa/README.md

 secret-santa
 ============

-Simple Secret Santa application in Go for the App Engine runtime
+Simple Secret Santa application in Go and Python for the App Engine runtime